Skidmore, Missouri

 Skidmore is a city in western Nodaway County, Missouri, United States.
 The population was 245 at the 2020 Census.
-The small farming community is known for the unsolved murder of Ken Rex McElroy.
-Skidmore also has a yearly "Punkin' Show."

 History

 The Skidmore area was first settled in 1840 by William Bunton shortly after the Platte Purchase opened the area to settlement.
 Skidmore itself was platted in 1880 when M. Skidmore donated 20 acre to the Nodaway Valley Railroad Company (the agent for the Kansas City, St. Joseph and Council Bluffs Railroad which was eventually taken over by the Burlington Northern Railroad).
 The railroad no longer operates.

-The St. Oswald's Protestant Episcopal Church was listed on the National Register of Historic Places in 1992.

 Crime

 On July 10, 1981, Ken McElroy was shot to death with at least two different guns while sitting in his truck in front of the D&G Tavern in town.
 Up to 50 individuals witnessed the event, all of whom denied seeing anything that would help police identify any of the shooters.
 McElroy's wife saw one of the gunmen and identified him.
 The prosecutor took the case to two grand juries, but neither one thought any crime had been committed so there was no indictment.
-As of 2021, the murder has not been solved and still is considered an open case.
+As of 2025, the murder has not been solved and still is considered an open case.
 McElroy had a reputation as the "town bully," and he had fended off over 20 charges for acts of theft, rape, and other violence (often by means of witness intimidation).
 In the months before his death, he was appealing a light sentence for shooting a 70-year-old grocer, Bo Bowenkamp, in the neck.
 Town residents had been upset over the inability of the courts to deal with him.
 Author Harry N. MacLean recounted the incident and its background in a bestselling and award-winning book, In Broad Daylight.
 In 1991 the incident was portrayed in a made-for-TV movie starring Brian Dennehy and Cloris Leachman (although filmed in Texas).
 The Ken McElroy shooting was also the focus of the A&E Network program City Confidential, season 2, episode 22 entitled, "Skidmore: Frontier Justice".